nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: No member is added.
 Error message of invalid group name shown in the status message.

     1. Test case: `addMember 0 g/w14-4`<br>
-       Expected: No group is deleted.
+       Expected: No group is added.
 Error message of invalid command format shown in the status message.

     1. Other incorrect delete commands to try: `addMember`, `addMember x g/w14-4`, `...` (where x is smaller than 0)<br>
        Expected: Similar to previous.